Akesh/aws-automation-plugins/AWS-CloudWatch-Inventory/README.md

 - API gateway

 ## Capability
-This automation aims to list all the cloudwatch log groups in a region and data-size of each log group.
-Lambda function can be invoked with API Gateway URL `GET` and data will be published in a `HTML Table` on your browser
+This automation intents to list all the cloudwatch log groups in a region and data-size of each log group.
+Lambda function can be invoked with API Gateway URL `GET` and data will be published in a `HTML Table` on your browser.
+This data is useful to identify log groups with high data ingestion and stored bytes.
+This can be used to take necessary actions for cost optimization in CloudWatch

 ## Quick Start